Resistance values under transformations in regular triangular grids: Definitions, Algorithms, Conventions and Notations

 \begin{definition} We call a single pass--through of Algorithm~\ref{alg:supertri} (i.e., performing steps A-E one time) a reduction. \end{definition}

-\begin{notation} \textbf{Notation for $Y$-legs and reduced triangles.} Throughout the paper we use the following additional notations and conventions. \begin{itemize} \item A $\Delta-Y$ transformation transforms a triangle into an upside down $Y$.
-We will abuse notation and let $Y_{12}, Y_{8}, Y_{4}$ refer to both the legs of an upside-down $Y$ as well as their resistances.
-The meaning will always be clear from context and this should cause no confusion. \item We can combine these clock positions with row diagonal vertices in subscripts, for example, $Y_{12,2,1}$ is the resistance of the $Y_{12}$ edge resulting from applying a $\Delta-Y$ transform to the triangle $\langle 2,1 \rangle.$ \item $T(k)$ (or $T_k$) is the $k$-grid all of whose edge resistances are 1. \item $T(k,k')$ or $T_{k,k'}$ is the $k'$-grid obtained from $T(k)$ by applying $k-k'$ reduction steps. \item $T(k)$ as well as $T(k,k')$ has physical isotropy (no real-world experiment can distinguish any direction); throughout this paper, physical isotropy is mathematically identified with vertical and rotational symmetry (by $\frac{\pi}{3}$ and $\frac{2\pi}{3})$ of the underlying grid regarded as a labeled graph. \item When performing a single reduction from $T_{k,k-i+1}$ to $T_{k,k-i}$ it is necessary to distinguish between triangles in the parent grid, $T_{k,k-i+1}$ and child grid $T_{k,k-i}.$ In such a case we will use double subscript notation e.g. $\langle r,d \rangle_{k,k-i}$ is the triangle in $T_{k,k-i}$ in row $r$ diagonal $d.$ \end{itemize} \end{notation}
+We next indicate more notational conventions used throughout the paper. \begin{itemize} \item We will use clock notation (without or without row and diagonal coordinates) to refer to the $Y$-legs arising from a $\Delta-Y$ transformation.
+Thus $Y_{12}, Y_{8}, Y_{4}$ refer to the legs of an upside-down $Y;$ we abuse notation and let $Y_{12}, Y_{8}, Y_{4}$ also refer to the underlying resistances, the meaning always being clear from context.
+Thus, $Y_{12,2,1}$ indicates the resistance of the $Y_{12}$ edge resulting from applying a $\Delta-Y$ transform to the triangle $T_{2,1}.$ \item We let $T^k$ refer to the $k$-grid all of whose edge resistances are 1. $T^{k,k'}$ is the $k'$-grid obtained from $T(k)$ by applying $k-k'$ reduction steps. \item For any $k,k',$ $T^{k,k'}$ has various symmetries.
+Symmetry, in this paper, refers to vertical, slide, and rotational symmetry (by $\frac{\pi}{3}$ and $\frac{2\pi}{3})$ of the underlying grid regarded as a labeled graph (See Definition \ref{def:gridsymmetry}) \item When performing a single reduction from $T^{k,k-i+1}$ to $T^{k,k-i}$ it may be necessary to distinguish between triangles in the parent grid, $T^{k,k-i+1}$ and child grid $T^{k,k-i}.$ In such a case we will use double subscript or superscript notation e.g. $T^{k,k-i}_{r,d}$ is the triangle in grid $T^{k,k-i}$ in row $r$ and diagonal $d.$ \end{itemize} \begin{definition} A statement of the form $T_{r,d} = T_{r',d'}$ means $T_{r,d,X}=T_{r',d',X}, X \in \{L,R,B\}.$ The statement $T^{k,k' } =1$ by convention means $T^{k,k'}_{r,d,X}=1, 1 \le r \le k', 1 \le d \le r, X \in \{R, L, B\}. $ The \textit{pre-type} of a triangle $T_{r,d}$ is the ordered triple $(T_{r,d,L}, T_{r,d,R}, T_{r,d,B}).$ Two triangles have the same \textit{type}, if their pre-types are identical under symmetry.
+When indicating types we can use any pre-type ordering associated with it. \end{definition}